basilica (SN39) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 basilica Historical Price

-According to the latest data gathered on basilica live price page, the current price of basilica is 4.06USD.
+According to the latest data gathered on basilica live price page, the current price of basilica is 3.76USD.
 The circulating supply of basilica(SN39) is

 In the past 24 hours, basilica has shown a price movement of